 Yes, when you go to bed a bit boozy, and wake only to regret the woozy sight of morning, let these greasy breakfasts be your Rx.
-While any of these recipes will set you on the path to recovery, only one -- The Denco Darlin' -- was designed in a university-adjacent setting specifically as a hangover cure.
+While any of these recipes will set you on the path to recovery, only one -- The Denco Darlin' -- was designed in a university setting (okay, fine, a university-adjacent setting) specifically as a hangover cure.
 Check it out.
 And stay tuned below, we have seven more ways to minimize a hangover.

 How to Cure a Hangover

 When a bumpy night carries over into an even bumpier morning, you want grease.
 That means sausage.
 It means gravy.
 It means both in one eggy, cheesy make-ahead casserole.

 You will also be needing hash browns.
 Enjoy them responsibly.